 If you look around the internet and on many forex websites, they continue to spread a bold lie that a good risk to reward ratio for a forex trade is about 1.5 and 2.0.
 We believe that this is silly and preposterous.
 Forex traders should never settle for less than 3.0 or 4.0 to 1, and also we see many trades that are 10 and 20 to 1 and even higher.
 It is clear that forex traders need to re-think their risk to reward approach to trading

-Scalping the EUR/USD with technical analysis indicators on the smaller time frames is the reason that forex traders accept such a low reward, and if you continue reading this article you will see why.
-We will also offer traders much better rewards using the techniques and tools that we provide.
+Scalping the EUR/USD with technical analysis indicators on the smaller time frames is the reason that forex traders accept such a low reward for the risk they take, and if you continue reading this article you will see why.
+If forex traders moved away from the technical indicators to momentum and trend based trading system, that takes into account price targets, they would have much higher rewards using the techniques and tools that we provide.

 Is Negative Risk Reward Ratio Possible